Coercivity Landscape Characterizes Dynamic Hysteresis

-Here, the first term on the right-hand side is related to the slope of the $\langle \phi \rangle -H$ curve at the coercivity point; the second term characterizes the skewness of the probability distribution of $\phi$ when $\langle \phi\rangle=0$.
-As a result of Eq.~\eqref{eq:phi4-coercivity-expression}, three distinct scaling regimes of coercivity with respect to the driving rate are identified(See~\cite{supplemental_material} for detailed derivations), as illustrated in Tab.~\ref{tab:phi4-finite-time-scaling}.

-In the near-equilibrium regime, for non-divergent equilibrium value of $\eval{d\langle\phi\rangle / dH}_{\langle \phi \rangle =0}$, the scaling $H_c \sim v_H$ is denoted by the dashed line in Fig.~\ref{fig:phi4-combined}(f).
-This linear response relation is universal for systems weakly driven out of equilibrium~\cite{martinez2016brownian,ma2020experimental,li_geodesic_2022}.
+from which, three distinct scaling regimes for $H_c$ with respect to $v_H$ are identified: the near-equilibrium regime, the post-plateau regime, and the fast-driving regime~\cite{CPregular}.
+In the near-equilibrium regime, for non-divergent equilibrium value of $\eval{d\langle\phi\rangle / dH}_{\langle \phi \rangle =0}$, the scaling

+is denoted by the dashed line in Fig.~\ref{fig:phi4-combined}(f).
+This linear scaling holds for systems weakly driven out of equilibrium~\cite{esposito2012stochastic,martinez2016brownian,ma2020experimental,li_geodesic_2022,zhaoEngineeringRatchetbasedParticle2024}.
 In the fast-driving regime, the dynamics is effectively governed by a passive relaxation process toward the mono-stable minimum induced by the continuously increasing field.
-The interplay between the relaxation timescale and the field variation rate leads to a $H_c \sim v_H^{1/2}$ scaling, which is denoted by the dash-dotted line in Fig.~\ref{fig:phi4-combined}(f).
-While previous analytical studies on mean-field models often overlooked this fast-driving regime, this scaling relation finds support in existing numerical~\cite{zhongDynamicScalingHysteresis1994} and experimental evidence~\cite{zhangScanningrateDependenceEnergy1996}.
+The interplay between the relaxation timescale and the field variation rate leads to

+which is denoted by the dash-dotted line in Fig.~\ref{fig:phi4-combined}(f).
+While previous analytical studies often overlooked this fast-driving regime, this scaling finds support in existing numerical~\cite{zhongDynamicScalingHysteresis1994,zhuDynamicsScalingLowfrequency2007} and experimental evidence~\cite{nistorMagneticEnergyLoss2005}.

-\textit{Finite-size scaling of the plateau}.---Before analyzing the finite-time scaling behavior near the plateau, we first examine the plateau itself, clarifying its properties by investigating its dependence on system size and driving rate.
-Expanding the free energy~\eqref{eq:phi4-free-energy} near the quasi-static spinodal points and retaining terms up to third order, the resulting discretized equation governing the variation of the order parameter reads
+\textit{Finite-size scaling of the coercivity plateau}.---Before analyzing the finite-time behavior of coercivity near the plateau, we first examine the plateau itself.
+Expanding the free energy~\eqref{eq:phi4-free-energy} near the spinodal point $(H^*,\phi^*)$ and retaining terms up to third order, the resulting discretized equation governing the variation of the order parameter is